respawn-app/FlowMVI/docs/plugins.md

 is incremented.
 This means, for the first subscription, `subscriberCount` will be `0`.

 This function is invoked in the store's scope, not the subscriber's scope.
 To launch jobs in the subscriber's scope, use `subscriberScope`.
+They are not affected by store's plugins.
 They will be canceled when the subscriber unsubscribes.

 ### onUnsubscribe